-Instead, Dr. Giurgea found that Piracetam as able to boost cognition even in healthy people.
+Instead, Dr. Giurgea found that Piracetam as able to boost cognition and overall brain health even in healthy people.

 Piracetam modulates AMPA and NMDA receptors in the brain which increases the effectiveness of glutamate.
 It improves the flow of acetylcholine (ACh) and sensitivity and density of ACh receptors.[i]
 And increases cerebral blood flow.

 Many people new to nootropics start with Piracetam because it’s safe and has decades of clinical studies supporting its use.
 But many are often disappointed with Piracetam after trying it a couple of times.

 Piracetam didn’t work for them because they don’t know how to use it.

 It takes 2 – 3 weeks of consistent daily use of Piracetam before you notice the benefits.
 To counter this, experienced neurohackers suggest starting with an ‘attack dose’ of 3,000 mg of Piracetam 3-times per day for the first 3 days.